3SigmaTech/3SigmaTech/README.md

 - Wrote an [obtusely long self-introduction](https://docs.google.com/document/d/1Y4dg5QyOExf5WgZldZP5R3u8c13K4jZG/edit#).
 - Walking my German Shepherd until she doesn't want to walk anymore.
 (It can be done!
 All it takes is 5-7 miles per day...)
 - Got back (getting back) in shape - and teaching some friends how to do the same...document link forthcoming.
-- Working on go-to-market and market discovery strategies for [Section 8 Secrets](https://www.section8secrets.net/).
+- Worked on go-to-market and market discovery strategies for [Section 8 Secrets](https://www.section8secrets.net/).
+- Started using [Salesforce Trailblazer](https://trailblazer.me/id/lvanblaircum1) in May '23 to _finally_ get some certifications.
+    - I've been an admin, developer, and implementation consultant for many years but never bothered with the certs.
+I'm rectifying that now (Certified Admin and App Builder thus far; hoping to rep out a few more in the coming couple of months).

 <br/><br/>